Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 use inverse LED if you like the LED flashes to be visible
 ## Devices

 For the relay you need the homie receiver plugin

+*Sorry for the typo of "Relais" this is the German spelling of "Relay" find/replace if you wish ;)*

 ![homie receiver](./screenshots/devices.png)

 For the hardware button you need a switch input